 My home preserving book also includes some interesting apple chutneys.

 There are so many uses for canned apples, apple pie, apple turnover, dampfnudel, and more.
 The common way is to can the apples in a sugar syrup, however, especially sweet apples can be canned in their own juice.

 Start with cut apples, add some sugar or honey to your liking, and about half a cup of water to prevent the apples from burning.
 As the apples cook, they will give juice.
 Cook for about 5 minutes, fill the jars making sure the apples are pushed down so the juice comes up.
 If there isn’t quite enough juice, you can fill it up with boiled water.
 Process in a water bath canner for 20 minutes.

-Freezing apple is simple, chop and freeze.
+Freezing apples is simple, chop and freeze.
 However, I have found that they do lose texture and taste.
 I usually don’t do that.

 A prepared pie filling, on the other hand, does freeze really well.
 Mix your pie filling as usual, for example: